 Seniors earn U.S. Senate Youth Program scholarships

 Congratulations to Binyam Dunne '26 and Saawan Duvvuri '26 for earning seats in the U.S. Senate Youth Program and a $10K scholarship each to pursue undergraduate coursework in history and political science.
-They will represent Tennessee when they travel to Washington, D.C. to meet elected officials in March 2026.
+They are the only students who will represent Tennessee when they travel to Washington, D.C. to meet elected officials in March 2026.

 The Hearst Foundations has selected University School of Nashville students Binyam Dunne '26 and Saawan Duvvuri '26 as the two high school students to represent the state of Tennessee as delegates during the U.S. Senate Youth Program in March.